PoW vs PoS: Introduction

 By forcing miners to compete with one another to solve cryptographic equations that certify each blockchain block, proof of work deters attacks.
 It depends on miners acting honestly and adhering to consensus laws.

 A majority attack is a severe risk in proof of work networks.
-When a group has over 50% of the mining power, they can stop transactions from being completed, double spend, and fork the blockchain, making several copies of the blockchain appear legitimate.
+When a group controls over 50% of the mining power, they can block transactions, double spend, and fork the blockchain, making multiple copies of the blockchain appear legitimate.

-Attackers are encouraged to confirm legal transactions and steer clear of forking the blockchain because they would forfeit their stake as proof of stake only permits miners to validate blocks if they have paid a “stake” or security deposit.
+Proof of stake encourages attackers to confirm legal transactions and avoid forking the blockchain because it requires miners to validate blocks only if they have paid a ‘stake’ or security deposit, which they would forfeit otherwise.
 Given that there is no incentive for attackers to interfere with the blockchain to steal or double-spend money, proof of stake can therefore be a helpful method of preventing cryptocurrency attacks.

 PoW vs PoS: Cost